Elizabeth Harrison (educator): Educational leadership

 Involving mothers in education, Harrison and Putnam founded the Chicago Kindergarten Club in 1883, influenced by the book Mothers at Play by Friedrich Fröbel.
 In 1886, Harrison founded a training school for kindergarten teachers in Chicago.
 Intrigued by the ideas used by a German woman working at her school, Harrison decided to find out more.
 She tracked these ideas back to the Pestalozzi-Fröbel-Haus in Berlin and in 1889 she traveled there to study.
 On her return she renamed her institution the Chicago Kindergarten Training College.
 Harrison's school became an innovative college of education.
 She was president of the college, expanded to the National Kindergarten and Elementary College, until her retirement in 1920.
 It is now part of National Louis University.

 Later life and death

 In 1903 Harrison co-wrote The Kindergarten Building Gifts with Belle Woodson, Instructor in Gifts and Occupations of the Chicago Kindergarten College.
 According to the 1910 census, Woodson (aged 41) and Harrison (aged 60) were living together on North Waller Avenue in Chicago.
 Woodson became the supervisor of Kindergarten Practice Schools and faculty for psychology, literature, architecture.
 Harrison's chronic bronchitis was perhaps the reason they moved to San Antonio, Texas, in 1922.
 Woodson and Harrison lived at 505 West Mulberry Street where, according to her death certificate, Harrison died from an asthma attack on October 31, 1927.
-Harrison was buried near her parents in Davenport, Iowa.